Tahul/vscode-commit-prompt/README.md

 }
 ```

-> If you are willing to share settings like `scopes` with your team, I recommend you to use the package.json config key or `.vscode/settings.json`.
+> If you are willing to share settings like `scopes` with your team, I recommend you use the package.json config key or `.vscode/settings.json`.

 ### 👤 VSCode settings

-VSCode settings exposes four parameters:
+VSCode settings expose four parameters:

 #### Preset `commit-prompt.preset`

 You can choose between `conventional-commits` and `cz-emoji`.

-You can find preset types content here:
+You can find preset types of content here:

 - [conventional-commits](https://github.com/Tahul/vscode-commit-prompt/blob/main/src/helpers/defaultTypes.ts#L412)
 - [cz-emoji](https://github.com/Tahul/vscode-commit-prompt/blob/main/src/helpers/defaultTypes.ts#L19)